AI4Culture/DunhuangBench/README.md

 @inproceedings{yuan2026dunhuangbench,
-  title={Dunhuang-Bench: How Well Do MLLMs Understand Cultural Heritage?}, author={Yuan, Junyi and Zhang, Jian and Yu, Tianxiu and Zhou, Yanlin and Jin, Xiaobo and Wang, Qiufeng and Wu, Fangyu}, booktitle={Proceedings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL)}, year={2026}
+  title={Dunhuang-Bench: How Well Do MLLMs Understand Cultural Heritage?}, author={Yuan, Junyi and Zhang, Jian and Yu, Tianxiu and Zhou, Yanlin and Jin, Xiaobo and Wang, Qiufeng and Wu, Fangyu}, booktitle={Findings of the 64th Annual Meeting of the Association for Computational Linguistics (ACL)}, year={2026}
 }